shesha-io/docs.shesha/docs/manage-apps-and-users/audit-logging.md

 Unlock all locked users - set IsLocked to false for all users with IsLocked with true.

 With property changes data.
-It will be displayed as a property change in the Audtit trail (Like `User updated` event type with description `'IsLocked' was changed from 'true' to 'false'` or `User updated` event type with description `User unlocked`)
+It will be displayed as a property change in the Audit trail (Like `User updated` event type with description `'IsLocked' was changed from 'true' to 'false'` or `User updated` event type with description `User unlocked`)

 ```sql
 	Declare @changes Core_EntityHistoryItem